-- (2) Section 33 applies in relation to an act mentioned in subsection (1). - (3) For the purposes of section 33: - (a) an act mentioned in subsection (1) is taken to be an infringement of a right protected under this Act; and - (b) any illicit device or means mentioned in subsection (1) is taken to be an infringing copy.
+- (2) Section 34 applies in relation to an act mentioned in subsection (1). - (3) For the purposes of section 34: - an act mentioned in subsection (1) is taken to be an infringement of a right protected under this Act; and - any device or means mentioned in subsection (1) is taken to be an infringing copy.